These days brides are much more conscientious. Not only do brides want to lower the cost of their wedding, but they also want to be more eco-friendly.

 To make a full wedding bouquet, you will need:

-1. Crepe paper (in colors matching your wedding)
+1. Crepe paper (in colours matching your wedding)

 3. A hot glue gun